unitedstates/contact-congress/README.md

 Several reasons:

 * The Senate is a smaller target (100 members) than the House (441 members).
-* Senate contact form URLs are officially and [centrally maintained](https://www.senate.gov/general/contact_information/senators_cfm.xml) in XML.
+* Senate contact form URLs are officially and centrally [maintained in XML](https://www.senate.gov/general/contact_information/senators_cfm.xml).
 * Senate systems are less aggressive about rejecting letters by constituents thought not to be in their district.
-* Senate membership itself has far less turnover, so long term data entropy is lower.

 Once the Senate data is good, we'll look at moving on to the House.